India's Cadila Healthcare starts producing COVID-19 vaccine candidate

-India's Cadila Healthcare (CADI.NS) has started producing its potential COVID-19 vaccine for which it will seek emergency use authorisation in May or June, its managing director told Reuters, with an aim to make up to 240 million doses a year.
+AHMEDABAD, India (Reuters) - India’s Cadila Healthcare has started producing its potential COVID-19 vaccine for which it will seek emergency use authorisation in May or June, its managing director told Reuters, with an aim to make up to 240 million doses a year.

 “We have just started producing doses,” Sharvil Patel said in a Microsoft Teams interview on Friday.
 “But it is not meaningfully large.”